Does it Matter How Art Is Created?

 AI is here to stay, so we need to work with it creatively, strategically, and honestly.
 Artificial Intelligence cannot exist without human creativity, but it can help us bridge the gaps in our capabilities.
 The output is only as good as the input.

 So, I ask you: Do you want to know where your art comes from?
-Should AI get the credit?
+Should AI get some of the credit?

 About The Shed Creative